tpoisot/ms_proba_networks/ms/maintext.md

 # Introduction

-Ecological networks are an efficient way to represent biotic interactions between individuals, populations, or species.
+Ecological networks efficiently represent biotic interactions between individuals, populations, or species.
 Historically, their study focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03; @jord87].
-The key result of this line of research was linking network structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;
-@haer14], or ecosystem functioning [@duff02].
-To a large extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature [see *e.g.*
-@jord13], defining a wide array of structural properties.
+This established that network structure is linked to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09; @haer14], or ecosystem functioning [@duff02].
+The description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a wide array of measures for key network properties [@jord13; @bers02; @bana04].

-Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* (*e.g.* nodes, links, or groups thereof) from this network.
+Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* (*e.g.* nodes, links, or groups thereof) from this network, either directly measured, of after an optimization process.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emergent* (they require knowledge of, and describe, higher-order structures).
-For example, connectance, the realized proportion of potential interactions, is a direct property of a network.
+For example, connectance, the realized proportion of potential interactions, is a direct property of a network, since it can be derived from the number of nodes and edges only.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
-The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emergent property that is not directly predictable from the degree of all nodes.
-Though the difference may appear to be semantics, establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances, higher-order moments, or probability distributions.
+The nestedness of a network (that is, the extent to which specialists and generalists overlap), is an emergent property, as it is not directly predictable from the degree of all nodes.
+The difference is no mere semantics: the difference between direct and emergent properties is important when interpreting their values.
+Direct properties are conceptually equivalent to means, in that they tend to be the first moment of network units, whereas emergent properties are conceptually equivalent to variances, higher-order moments, or probability distributions.

-In the recent years, the interpretation of the properties of network structure (as indicators of the action of ecological or evolutionary processes) has been challenged by the observation that network structure varies through space and time.
-This happens because, contrary to a long-standing assumption of network studies, species from the same pool do not interact in a consistent way [@pois12c; @troj15].
-Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emergent property of the response of ecological interactions to environmental factors and chance events [see @pois15a for a review].
-Interactions can vary because of local mismatching in phenology [@oles11a; @maru14; @vize14], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14].
+The interpretation of the measures of network structure as indicators of the action of ecological or evolutionary processes must now account for the numerous observations that network structure varies through space and time.
+In addition to the already well-established variation in the composition of the local species poll [@have92], networks vary because species do not interact in a consistent way [@pois12c].
+Empirical evidence suggests that the network is not the right unit to understand this variation; rather, network variation emerges from the response of interactions to environmental factors and chance events [see @pois15a for a review].
+Interactions can vary for multiple (non-exclusive) reasons.
+Local mismatching in phenology creates *forbiden links* [@oles11a;
+@maru14; @vize14].
+Local variations in abundance prevent the species from encountering one another [@cana14].
+The joint action of neutral, phenologic, and behavioral effects, creates complex and hard to predict responses [@olit14;
+@cham14; @troj15].
 For example, @olit14 showed that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
 In addition, @cars14 showed that not all interactions are equally variable within a meta-community: some are highly consistent, whereas others are extremely rare.
-These empirical results all point to the fact that species interactions cannot always be adequately represented as yes-no events; since it is well established that they do vary, it is necessary to represent them as probabilities.
-We should therefore replace the question of *Do these two species interact?* by *How likely is it that they will interact?*.
+These results suggest that species interactions, because they vary, cannot be adequately represented as yes-no events; it is therefore necessary to represent them as probabilities.
+We should replace the question of *Do these two species interact?* by *How likely is it that they will interact?*.

-The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
-Probabilistic measures of network structure are a mathematically rigorous alternative to both.
+Yet the current way of dealing with probabilistic interactions are either to ignore variability entirely, or to generate networks with yes/no interactions based on the measured probabilities.
+Both approaches incur a net loss of information, and measures of network structure that explicitly account for interaction variability are a much needed mathematically rigorous alternative.
 When ignoring the probabilistic nature of interactions (henceforth *binary* networks), every non-zero element of the network is explicitly assumed to occur with probability 1.
-This leads to over-representation of some rare events, and increases the number of interactions; as a result, this changes the estimated value of different network properties, in a way that remains poorly understood.
-Issues are most likely to arise for the range of connectances where the topological [@chag15] or permutational [@pois14a] space of random network is small, leading to over-replication or uncharacterized biases.
-An alternative is to consider only the interactions above a given threshold, which unfortunately leads to under-representation of rare events and decreases the effective number of interactions (in addition to the problem that there is no robust criterion to decide on a threshold).
-More importantly, the use of thresholds introduces the risk of removing species that have a lot of interactions that individually have a low probability of occurring.
-Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions --- current measures neglect the variability of interactions, and are therefore discarding valuable ecological information.
-Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariant, extent measures of network structure are unsuited to address the questions that probabilistic networks would allow us to address.
+This over-represents rare events, and increases the number of interactions; as a result, this changes the estimated value of different network properties, in a way that remains poorly understood.
+The generation of random binary networks based on probabilities also suffers from biases, especially in the range of connectance within which most ecological systems lies.
+These biases are (i) pseudo-replication when the permutational space is small [@pois14a], and (ii) systematic biases in the emergent properties at low connectances [@chag15].
+An alternative is to consider only the interactions above a given threshold, which unfortunately leads to under-representation of rare events and decreases the effective number of interactions.
+The use of thresholds also notably introduces the risk of removing species that have a lot of interactions that individually have a low probability of occurring.
+These considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions.

-The elements discussed above requires the considerable methodological adjustment of re-writing measures of network structure to account for the fact that interactions are not consistent; in this paper, we re-develop a unified toolkit of measures to characterize the structure of probabilistic interaction networks.
+Yet the extant methodological corpus is well accepted, and the properties it describes are well understood.
+Rather than suggesting measures, we argue that it is more productive to re-express those we already have, in a way that do not loses information when applied to probabilistic networks.
+We contribute to this effort by re-developing a unified toolkit of measures to characterize the structure of probabilistic interaction networks.
 Several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context.
-We conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and to reduce the computational burden of current methods in network analysis.
+We illustrate this toolkit through several case studies, and discuss how the current challenges in the (i) measurement and (ii) analysis of probabilistic interaction networks.

 # Suite of probabilistic network metrics

-Throughout this paper, we use the following notation. $\mathbf{A}$ is a matrix where each element $A_{ij}$ gives $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
+We use the following notation throughout the paper. $\mathbf{A}$ is a matrix where each element $A_{ij}$ gives $\text{P}(ij)$, *i.e.* the probability that species $i$ establishes an interaction with species $j$.
 If $\mathbf{A}$ represents a unipartite network (*e.g.* a food web), it is a square matrix and